The Key Differences Between a Bookkeeper and an Accountant

 It is a common misconception that accountants and bookkeepers do much of the same tasks.
 When outsourcing the accounting and bookkeeping needs for your business it is important to note the differences between an accountant and a bookkeeper.
 Although there may be overlap in some areas, both of these positions play an essential role with distinct responsibilities contributing to the overall success and growth of your small business.

 What Does A Bookkeeper Do?

-A bookkeeper is responsible for helping your business keep organized, detailed, and accurate records of its finances while also ensuring your company is keeping up to date on all government filings and requirements.
-A bookkeeper works closely with matters pertaining to your business’ financing and is responsible for day to day duties such as:
+A bookkeeper is responsible for helping your business keep organized, detailed, and accurate records of its finances.
+Bookkeepers also ensure your company is keeping up to date on all government filings and requirements.
+A bookkeeper works closely with matters pertaining to your business’ finances.
+Some of their day-to-day duties include: